Jason Kendall: Milwaukee Brewers (2008–2009)

 On November 21, 2007, Kendall agreed to a one-year deal with the Milwaukee Brewers.
 Kendall threw out roughly 40% of base stealers in 2008.
 Upon making his 110th start of the 2008 season, Kendall fulfilled the option in his contract, securing himself a spot in the Brewers lineup in 2009.

 On May 18, 2009, Kendall recorded his 2,000th career hit, becoming the eighth full-time catcher to reach that milestone.
 In 2009, he had the lowest slugging percentage of any starter in the major leagues, at .305.
 During his two years with the Brewers his AVG, OBP, and SLG were .244, .329, and .315.

 Kansas City Royals (2010–2012)

 On December 11, 2009, Kendall signed a two-year contract with the Kansas City Royals.

 Kendall underwent season-ending surgery on September 3, 2010, on his right shoulder after an MRI exam revealed extensive tearing in his rotator cuff.
 He missed the entire 2011 season because of this injury.
 He became a free agent after the 2011 season.

 Kendall signed with Kansas City on July 19, 2012, to a minor league contract.
 He played in two games for the AA Northwest Arkansas Naturals before announcing his retirement on July 24.

 Post-playing career

-On May 14, 2022, Kendall was hired by the Pittsburgh Pirates to serve in a player development role.
+Following his retirement, Kendall spent seven years as a special assignment coach in the Royals' organization, during which time he earned a World Series ring.
+On May 14, 2022, he was hired by the Pittsburgh Pirates to serve in a player development role.